Save the date!!

-The exhibition, at Palazzo Giustinian Lolin in Venice, provides a narrative of Portuguese architecture through democracy, based on seven processes affected by material destruction, social relocation and popular participation.
+The exhibition, originally set at Palazzo Giustinian Lolin in Venice, is now open to public at Sinel de Cordes Palace, in Lisbon.
+It provides a narrative of Portuguese architecture through democracy, based on seven processes affected by material destruction, social relocation and popular participation.
 All of these were the subjects of broad media coverage, their struggles amplified by the press – taken here as a barometer of action and public involvement.

 These processes are testimonies of a democracy that began with an impoverished Portugal, facing deep housing failures, which were aggravated by the demographic urgency of decolonisation.
 Today, more than four decades of democracy later, this reality remains fragile, marked by the persistence of informal neighbourhoods, by urban growth based on speculation in urban centres and by the abandonment of the interior of the country.